 new site.
 I was delighted with that happening.
 They have indeed saved that old

 house for the future generation.
-I was hopping I would get to see it whenever I
+I was hoping I would get to see it whenever I

 am in Kuantan.
 Then the opportunity came knocking almost on my door...